ebi-jdispatcher/webservice-clients/vb.net/EBIWS2_VB/README.txt

 5. Provided code will not compile with the Mono 1.2 VB.NET implementation.
 The code uses "Next varName" to close "For" loops and this is not supported by the VB compiler used in Mono 1.2.
-Commenting out the 'varName' will allow to compile to complete, However the produced clients so not function correctly.
+Commenting out the 'varName' will allow to compile to complete, However the produced clients do not function correctly.

 Workaround:
-To creste clients that work on both MS .NET and Mono environments, compile the project on MS Windows using the MS SDK or Visual Studio.
+To create clients that work on both MS .NET and Mono environments, compile the project on MS Windows using the MS SDK or Visual Studio.
 The generated .dll and .exe files can then be used on both platforms.
 Alternativly, since the same API is used, the EbiWS.dll from the C# project can be used with the